-I am assistant professor of economics at the University of Konstanz.
-I am also affiliated to the University of Zurich.
+I am Professor of Economics at the University of Bremen, SOCIUM – Research Center on Inequality and Social Policy.
 Below you can browse my publications.
 Contact details are at the bottom.
 Feel free to contact me if you have any questions, comments or requests.

 Here is a link to my [CV].

 My research interests lie in the fields of public, organizational, and behavioral economics.
-I apply game theory and experiments to address my research questions.
+I apply game theory and experiments (lab and field) to address my research questions.

 Working Papers [with abstracts]

-Negotiating Cooperation under Uncertainty: Communication in Noisy, Indefinitely Repeated Interactions (with Fabian Dvorak), [link].
+Talk to Me: Communication Reduces Uncertainty in Noisy, Indefinitely Repeated Interactions (with Fabian Dvorak), [link].

 Publications [with abstracts]

 Buying Supermajorities in the Lab (with Maik T. Schneider), Games and Economic Behavior, forthcoming, [WP].